PF

 Instructions

-6. 6While the meatballs cook, prepare the sauce: In a medium saucepan, combine the water, soy sauce, peanut butter, honey, rice vinegar, garlic, ginger, and sriracha.
-Whisk and heat over medium-high, bringing the sauce to a boil.
-Let bubble, whisking constantly, until the ingredients are smoothly combined, and the sauce cooks down a little, 30 seconds to 1 minute.
-Stir in the sesame oil.
-Carefully taste and adjust the seasoning as desired.
-Set aside to cool (the sauce will continue to thicken).
+4. 4While the meatballs cook, prepare the sauce: In a medium saucepan, combine the soy sauce, peanut butter, honey, rice vinegar, garlic, ginger, and sriracha.
+Whisk and heat over medium-high heat, bringing the mixture to a boil.
+Cook for 30 seconds to 1 minute while whisking constantly until smooth and slightly thickened.
+Remove from heat and stir in the sesame oil.
+Set aside to cool.

 Nutrition — Per Serving